-The Senior Surplus Fund, which also secures the 2019A Senior Bonds, is to be funded from deposits of annual District No. 3 Pledged Revenue and Pledge Districts Pledged Revenue in excess of that needed to pay annual debt service up to the Maximum Surplus Amount of \$2,883,000.
-The Senior Surplus Fund is to be maintained until the date on which no 2019A Senior Bonds remain outstanding.
-So long as the Senior Surplus Fund is maintained, amounts in excess of the Maximum Surplus Amount are to be remitted to the District for application to the payment of the 2019B Subordinate Bonds.
+The Senior Surplus Fund, which also secures the 2019A Senior Bonds, is to be funded from Senior Pledged Revenue in excess of the amounts needed to pay annual debt service on the 2019A Senior Bonds up to the Maximum Surplus Amount of \$2,883,000.

+The Surplus Fund is to be maintained for so long as any 2019A Senior Bond is outstanding and is pledged to the payment of the 2019A Senior Bonds.

 Amounts on deposit in the Senior Surplus Fund (if any) in the final year of maturity of the 2019A Senior Bonds are pledged to the payment of the 2019B Subordinate Bonds.
-The balance in the Senior Surplus Fund at December 31, 2021 is \$650,174.
+The balance in the Senior Surplus Fund on December 31, 2023, was \$828,852.

+2019B Subordinate Bonds

+The 2019B Subordinate Bonds bear interest at the rate of 9.000% per annum and are payable annually on December 15, beginning December 15, 2019, from, and to the extent of, Subordinate Pledged Revenue available, if any, and mature on December 15, 2049.

+The 2019B Subordinate Bonds are structured as cash flow bonds meaning that there are no scheduled payments of principal or interest prior to the final maturity date.
+Unpaid interest on the 2019B Subordinate Bonds compounds annually on each December 15.
+If any amount of principal or interest due on the 2019B Subordinate Bonds remains unpaid on December 15, 2059, such unpaid amount shall be deemed discharged.